 This section is available only for running weblayers with non-100% traffic sent to the contextual personalization.

-As this action cannot be undone after selecting the winner and clicking the Finish A/B Test button a confirmation window is displayed.
+A confirmation window is displayed as this action cannot be undone after selecting the winner and clicking the

 Use incremental reward as the customer is moving closer to the final goal.

-For example: product view -> add to cart -> purchase
+product view > add to cart > purchase

-The data.contextual_personalization is present only for variants served by the contextual personalization.
-Therefore, do not try to get reward for variants served by the comparative A/B test, in cases where you use it.
+data.contextual_personalization is present only for variants served by the contextual personalization.
+Therefore, do not try to get reward for variants served by the comparative A/B test in cases where you use it.

 In this example, after every purchase, a verification of whether the user was impressed by the contextual personalization is done.
 If yes, the reward is tracked.